Home and garden maintenance

-All common area trees and the overall landscaping must be preserved as per the standard horticultural practices; therefore, removal is not possible.
-However, any encroaching branches will be trimmed, and the trees will be maintained as per the approved standard.
+All common area trees are under the jurisdiction of the community manager and the overall landscaping design and aesthetics must be preserved, therefore removal is not possible.
+However, any encroaching branches will be trimmed and the trees will be maintained as per the approved standard.

-Many of the trees in the community periodically shed leaves and / or flowers throughout the year as part of their natural growth cycle.
-All common area trees and the overall landscaping must be preserved as per the standard horticultural practices; therefore, removal is not possible.
+Many of the trees in the community periodically shed leaves and/or flowers throughout the year as part of their natural growth cycle.
+All common area trees are under the jurisdiction of the community manager and the overall landscaping design and aesthetics must be preserved, therefore removal is not possible.
 However, any encroaching branches will be trimmed.

 Yes!
 We hear and see horror story after horror story from residents who’ve faced major problems caused by Damas trees.
-The trees are not at all suitable for use in villa gardens and we encourage you to read the Damas tree leaflet factsheet for detailed information and suggested replacements.
+The trees are not at all suitable for use in villa gardens and we encourage you to replace them with suitable replacements.

-The trees in Reem are periodically treated with a copper sulfate-based fungicide targeting fungal infections.
+The trees in Dubai Hills Estate are periodically treated with a copper sulfate-based fungicide targeting fungal infections.
 This is neither paint, nor permanent, and the coating will wear away with time.

-Please report the leak and approximate location to our team by contacting Community Security on 056 206 9871 or calling us on 800 EMAAR (36227).
+Please report the leak and approximate location to our team by contacting 800 EMAAR (36227).